The Quick and the Wed: Synopsis

 Keith (Enrico Colantoni) questions Veronica about the explosives found in Terrence's garage.
 Later that day, Keith talks to Sheriff Lamb (Michael Muhney) about this information, but he is dismissive of Keith.
 At Logan's suite, Dick (Ryan Hansen) insists on watching a TV exposé on Aaron Echolls (Harry Hamlin) and the Echolls family.
 The show is also playing at Hannah's home and at Java the Hut.
 Veronica serves a bachelorette party and notices the bride, Heidi, with a huge ring on her finger.
 Lamb searches Terrence's hangar but refuses to tell Keith about his findings.
 Jane, the bride-to-be's sister, who is also Wallace's girlfriend, comes up to Veronica at school and says that Heidi is missing.
 Sheriff Lamb holds a press conference announcing that he is about to arrest Terrence Cook for the bus crash.
 Veronica confronts Logan about his relationship with Hannah.
-Veronica questions some of the other bachelorettes who describe Heidi as impulsive, and explain Heidi got creeped out by a man she thought was following the group.
+Veronica questions some of the other bachelorettes who describe Heidi as impulsive, and explains Heidi got creeped out by a man she thought was following the group.
 Beaver (Kyle Gallner) talks to Kendall (Charisma Carpenter) about their company, the Phoenix Land Trust.
 Cliff McCormack (Daran Norris) talks to Logan about his upcoming trial, encouraging him to take a deal.
 While scoping out some leads on Heidi, Veronica and Wallace find her car abandoned.